suddi/intro-to-react/topics/poll/PITCHME.md

 +++

-<i class="fa fa-question-circle"></i> How many if you are completely new to programming/web development?
+<i class="fa fa-question-circle"></i> How many of you are completely new to programming/web development?

 +++